PriyaMulla/Carpool-Connect-VC/doc/use-cases/use-cases-brief.md

 ##Log in
 1. System asks for a username
 2. User inputs their username
-3. System asks for a password <-- Extension (if forgot password then what)
+3. System asks for a password
 4. User inputs their password
 5. User clicks the "log in" button
 6. System checks if the pair (Username,password) is in the database